-Outdoor occupations and hobbies can put you at higher risk for exposure to poison ivy, poison oak or poison sumac.
-Examples include:
+Outdoor activities such as the following can put you at higher risk for exposure to poison ivy, poison oak and poison sumac:

 - Fishing from the shoreline or hunting

 - AskMayoExpert.
 Contact dermatitis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Bolognia JL, et al., eds.
 Irritant and allergic contact dermatitis, occupational dermatoses and dermatoses due to plants.
 In: Dermatology Essentials.
 Philadelphia, Pa.: Elsevier; 2014. http://www.clinicalkey.com.
 Accessed June 15, 2015.

 - Wolff K, et al. Contact dermatitis.
 In: Fitzpatrick's Color Atlas and Synopsis of Clinical Dermatology.
 7th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2013. http://www.accessmedicine.com.
 Accessed June 15, 2015.

 - Prok L, et al. Poison ivy (Toxicodendron) dermatitis. http://www.uptodate.com/home.
 Accessed June 16, 2015.

 - Poisonous plants.
 National Institute for Occupational Safety and Health.
 Centers for Disease Control and Prevention. http://www.cdc.gov/niosh/topics/plants.
 Accessed June 15, 2015.

 - Outsmarting poison ivy and other poisonous plants.
 U.S. Food and Drug Administration. http://www.fda.gov/forconsumers/consumerupdates/ucm049342.htm.
 Accessed June 15, 2015.